TXOne Networks Bolsters Edge Network Security Solution with New Capabilities for Asset-Vulnerability Management

-IRVING, Texas and TAIPEI, Taiwan, Sept.
-09, 2025, a leader in Cyber-Physical Systems.
+TAIPEI, Sept.
+10, 2025 /PRNewswire/ -- TXOne Networks, a leader in Cyber-Physical Systems (CPS) security, today introduced asset-vulnerability management and other expanded capabilities for its Edge network security solution.
 The new release of TXOne Edge creates an end-to-end solution for helping ensure the reliability, safety and availability of industrial processes and infrastructure, enabling organizations to maximize their return on investment in operational technology (OT) security.

-TXOne Networks will showcase its Edge network security solution in Booth Q5730 at SEMICON Taiwan 2025, scheduled for September 10-12 in Taipei.
+TXOne Networks will showcase its Edge network security solution in Hall 25 Booth D40 at GITEX 2025 scheduled for October 13-17 in Dubai.

 "When we founded TXOne, every product was designed to protect the full lifecycle of critical equipment," said Dr. Terence Liu, Founder and CEO of TXOne Networks.
 "After five years of large-scale field validation, TXOne Edge now marks a major milestone-extending backward into risk identification and forward into threat detection and response, becoming a true one-stop solution for enterprise OT network security."